GenomicsAotearoa/metagenomics_summer_school/docs/day2/ex8_bin_dereplication.md

 ### Bin dereplication using *DAS_Tool* - Running the tool

-!!! terminal-2 "We are now ready to run `DAS_Tool`.
-This can be done from the command line, as it does not take a particularly long time to run for this data set."
+We are now ready to run `DAS_Tool`.
+This can be done from the command line, as it does not take a particularly long time to run for this data set.

+!!! terminal-2 "Run `DAS_Tool`"

     ```bash
     # Remove modules to ensure a clean environment